 Preventing and controlling diabetes

-Including pumpkin in the diet may help people control diabetes and their blood sugar levels.
+Including pumpkins in the diet may help people control diabetes and their blood sugar levels.

 A 2019 study shows that a combination of two plant extracts, one of which was pumpkin polysaccharides, brought down blood sugar levels in mice.

 Although the study did not involve humans, the research shows some potential for these plant compounds to limit type 2 diabetes.